Anksharskarp/Anksharskarp.github.io/documentation/review.md

 # Stability review

+## September 8, 2026: Tools page

+The differential-equations workspace is generated at `tools/index.html`.
+It uses the shared page renderer, navigation, footer, loading introduction, and neutral terminal styles.
+Both the main navigation and the `/tools` terminal command reach it.
+Its browser entry point is supplied through `page()`'s `modulePath` option;
+the equation parser, solver, analysis, plots, presets, and interactions are separate modules.
+See [Tools](tools.md) for their responsibilities and extension points.

+### Publishing issue

+The earlier commit contained the authoring template and JavaScript, but generation had not run before the work was interrupted. `tools/index.html` was absent, and the committed homepage and blog navigation still lacked Tools.
+The live homepage also showed the old navigation when checked.
+The existing GitHub Pages setup serves repository-root files; it does not execute the Node generator.

+Generation now includes the Tools page, navigation in every page, and the Tools CSS in the public bundle.
+The new read-only `npm run check:generated` check was verified to fail on the missing/stale files and pass after building.
+The next publishing commit must include the new `tools/` directory as well as modified files.
+Local generation and verification do not push or deploy changes.

+### Review findings

+- Removed a keyboard handler that prevented Tab from leaving the plot.
+Arrow keys and Enter remain available for placing initial values.
+- Confirmed that invalid edits preserve the last applied plot and cannot be used to add curves until corrected.
+Equation text is parsed with a restricted math grammar and rendered as text, without JavaScript execution.
+- Refined equilibrium searches to avoid duplicate multiple-root candidates and false roots caused by unequal equation scales or very large variation across the window.
+A small residual alone is insufficient to accept a Newton result.
+- Refined nullcline crossings so a pole near a cell edge is not drawn as a zero.
+  The finite mesh and finite equilibrium search still have limits, stated on the page and in the Tools documentation.
+- Bounded numerical work and rejected invalid integration limits.
+Incomplete integrations report their stopping reason; local tolerance does not imply an exact blow-up time or a bound on total error.
+- Clear previous saddle-branch labels when an equation or parameter changes.
+  Those labels describe the previous system and cannot safely carry over.
+- Confirmed that zooming changes the view without changing numerical samples, exports contain the displayed configuration's data, and vertical touch swipes scroll the page without creating accidental solutions.

+### Verification results

+- **22 unit tests passed:** 9 site-generation/content checks and 13 numerical checks.
+  Numerical tests use analytic polynomial, exponential, and oscillator solutions, Euler convergence, singularities, known Jacobians and roots, and pole cases.
+- **24 browser tests passed** in Google Chrome: 13 existing-site checks, expanded to include Tools, and 11 dedicated Tools checks.
+They cover navigation, equation edits, all 10 presets, plot input, keyboard focus, zoom/reset, sample inspection, equilibrium analysis, saddle branches, exports, and failure states.
+- All four pages were checked at seven widths from 320 to 1440 pixels, with no horizontal overflow.
+Both Tools modes also passed with expanded settings at seven widths, including the layout transition at 850 pixels.
+- **10 automated accessibility scans reported no violations** for the configured WCAG 2 A/AA and WCAG 2.1 AA rules: four pages at desktop/mobile widths, plus expanded phase-plane results at both widths.
+- A fresh build generated **4 pages and validated 94 link and asset references**.
+  `npm run check:generated` confirmed that the public HTML and CSS match sources.
+- Final desktop and mobile screenshots were inspected, including the mobile links between equations and the plot.
+The existing résumé, blog, loader, terminal, and PCB tests passed.
+Tools makes no Three.js requests.

+The browser and accessibility limits below still apply.
+Numerical results are approximations for smooth, non-stiff real ODEs; this is not a symbolic solver or a proof of equilibrium completeness or nonlinear stability.

+## September 7, 2026: Portfolio and logic board

 Reviewed September 7, 2026.
 The review preserves the approved neutral terminal/voxel design while separating content, page rendering, styles, and optional browser features.
 The static computer illustration is replaced by the interactive logic